dane-anderson/ainvest/README.md

 AInvest is not built to predict markets.

 It is built to:

-> **structure uncertainty into interpretable signals.**
+> structure uncertainty into interpretable signals.

 ---

-## 🚀 Future Expansion
+## 🔮 Future Expansion

-- Multi-asset / portfolio-level reasoning
+- Portfolio optimization engine (Allocation Engine)
-- Signal aggregation across timeframes
+- Multi-timeframe signal aggregation
-- Risk modeling layer (volatility + exposure)
+- Risk modeling (beta, factor exposure)
-- Agentic workflows for automated analysis
+- AI agents for automated analysis

 ---